The Wisdom of Lived Experience: Views from Psychoanalysis, Neuroscience, Philosophy and Metaphysics

 About the Author(s)

-Maxine Anderson, MD, trained in psychoanalysis in both the USA and London, England.
-She is a Training and Supervising Analyst for several psychoanalytic institutes in North America; a Fellow of the International Psychoanalytical Association (IPA); and a Fellow of the British Institute of Psychoanalysis.
+Maxine Anderson, MD, trained in psychoanalysis in both the US and London, England.
+She is a training and supervising analyst for several psychoanalytic institutes in North America and is a Fellow of the International Psychoanalytical Association.
 She has published widely on psychoanalytic topics especially relevant to contemporary Kleinian and Bionian thought.
-Her most recent explorations into the nature of reality attempt to bridge the disciplines of psychoanalysis, neuroscience and philosophy.
+She has published two previous books: The Wisdom of Lived Experience: Views from Psychoanalysis, Neuroscience Philosophy and Metaphysics (Karnac, 2016) and From Tribal Division to Welcoming Inclusion: Psychoanalytic Perspectives (Routledge, 2019).
+She lives and practises in Seattle, Washington.

 Customer Reviews